Gulf Coast Spring Challenge 2025

 Awards

-• Challenge Run: The top 3 competitors with the fastest Challenge Run time including penalties will receive an award.
+• Challenge Run: The top competitor with the fastest Challenge Run time (including penalties) will receive an award.

-• Slow Ride: The top 3 competitors with the best slow ride time will receive an award.
+• Slow Ride: The top competitor with the best slow ride time will receive an award.

 Classes